Xaristrike/ExampleEFI/README.md

 after one of my favorite Doom WADs.

-Maybe this will happen in the future.
+Maybe this will happen sometime

+in the future.